eR-Biostat/Courses/Inference/Sample Size/Slides/README.md

 Slides for the course.

-Most of the examples presented in the slides are based on datasets available in R (for example the cars or and the sleep datasets).
-Some examples use external datasets which are available in the data directory.
+The slides contain the theoretical details about the course.
+R notes, code and and examples are available in the Program respiratory.